Devlog #5: When the Platform Catches Up

 Research → Plan → Pre-mortem → Spawn → Wave orchestration

-→ Validation contracts → Knowledge extraction → Compound
+→ Validation contracts → review → preserve → link when relevant

 Claude just shipped Docker.
 The Kubernetes layer is still ours.

 Native teams are a great tutorial zone.
 Zero setup, instant feedback, you learn the patterns fast.
-But there's no endgame.
-No progression system.
-No XP that persists between runs.
+No endgame: no progression system, no XP that persists between runs.

 Every native team starts from zero.
 Spawn agents, do work, session ends, knowledge evaporates.
-It's permadeath.
-Every run is a fresh character with no save file, no inherited gear, no memory of the last dungeon.
+Permadeath.
+Fresh character, no save file.

 I've rebuilt the transport layer three times.
-The accumulated learnings from 1,005 issues didn't care which messaging system delivered them.
+The learnings file didn't care which messaging system delivered them.
+It also didn't automatically make the next agent smarter than a good baseline.

 The Trust Problem Scales

-I expected this to matter less than it did.
+I expected trust to matter less at scale.

 Our stack has a principle baked into the foundation: never trust agent claims.
 Mandatory verification before marking anything complete.
 The /vibe check runs automated validation gates.
 The /pre-mortem simulates failures before you burn implementation cycles.